 - annually – (individuals with a December 31 fiscal year-end and business income for income tax purposes)

-When you are ready to close (deregister) your GST/HST account, you will need all the following information:
+When you are ready to close (deregister) your GST account, you will need all the following information:

 - business number (BN)

 - reason for closing the GST/HST account

 QST registration process

 No matter where you live or where your online business is based — if you have customers in Quebec, you have to follow Quebecer QST rules.
 The first step if you have not already registered your business with Revenu Québec is to do so by accessing clicSEQUR-Enterprises on the Entreprise Québec website.
 You should have on hand your business’ identification number, the name and position of the business’s authorised representative.
 The name(s) of the persons in charge of online services.

 Ultimately, you will receive a QST registration number, which establishes you in the Quebec tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the Canada tax you charge from customers.

 Once your business is registered on the Entreprise Québec website, you can complete form LM-1-V online to register for QST and submit it directly to “My Account for Business”.

 To complete form LM-1-V you will need to know your Québec Enterprise Number (NEQ) number.
 Your federal Business Number (both available online), and the names and contact information of directors if you are incorporated.
 Most of the questions are self explanatory.
 However, if unsure of an answer reach out to your tax accountant.
 You will also be asked how often you want to remit GST and QST – monthly, quarterly, or annually.
 Most businesses prefer annual.
 However, there are criteria that must be met to qualify for quarterly or annual filing.
 Your accountant can help you determine your minimum filing requirement.